awsdocs/amazon-fsx-windows-user-guide/doc_source/performance.md

 | SSD | 750 | 3,000 |
 | HDD | 12 baseline; 80 burst \(up to a max\. of 1 GB/s per file system\)  | 12 baseline; 80 burst |

 You can increase a file system's storage capacity at any time\.
-For more information, see [Managing Storage Capacity](managing-storage-capacity.md)\.
+For more information, see [Managing storage capacity](managing-storage-capacity.md)\.

 ### Impact of Throughput Capacity on Performance<a name="impact-throughput-cap-performance"></a>